niko-h/lager/lager-kansoapp/README.md

 ## Install

-This app uses the Kanso admin to edit your data.
 Push the lager app to your couch once you cloned or unpacked it:

 ```
 git clone https://github.com/niko-h/lager/